Trump And NRA’s Silence Over Philando Castile Shooting Slammed By Rep. Cedric Richmond And Other Gun Owners

 U.S. Rep. Cedric Richmond talked to TMZ on Capitol Hill on Thursday, and when asked to share his thoughts about Trump and the NRA in regards to the shooting, the congressman said that they should have spoken out and defended Castile’s right to bear arms.

-On Wednesday, the dashcam video of the Philando Castile shooting was released, leaving little doubt that Minessota police officer Jeronimo Yanez shot Castile seven times without provocation.
+On Wednesday, the dashcam video of the Philando Castile shooting was released, leaving little doubt that Minnesota police officer Jeronimo Yanez shot Castile seven times without provocation.
 The footage clearly picks up Castile telling the officer “I do have a firearm on me.”
 Yanez can be heard telling Castile not to reach for it, to which Castile replies: “I’m not pulling it out.”

 The police officer then grabs Castile with his left arm, screaming frantically, then pulls out his weapon with his right hand.
 And in one quick motion, he shoots seven bullets into the interior of the vehicle, killing Philando Castile.
 In the video, Castile can be heard screaming as he died, while the officer can be heard yelling “f*ck” repeatedly.

-Prosecutors argued that Philando Castile was merely reaching for his wallet so he could hand over his driver’s licence — as Yanez instructed him to do before the shooting occurred.
+Prosecutors argued that Philando Castile was merely reaching for his wallet so he could hand over his driver’s license — as Yanez instructed him to do before the shooting occurred.

-Immediately after the incident, Castile’s fiance Diamond Reynolds went on Facebook Live to stream the moments after the shooting.
+Immediately after the incident, Castile’s fiancée Diamond Reynolds went on Facebook Live to stream the moments after the shooting.
 The video went viral across the U.S.

 Jeromino Yanez was acquitted of manslaughter and other charges by a Minnesota jury on Friday.